Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCVob.md

 !!!
 Note
     This refers to the center of coordinates of the `.3DS` file of the game world on which the `ZEN` file is built.

 The coordinates are set automatically the first time an instance of the class is inserted into the game world.
-You can change them either directly by entering numerical values ​​in the corresponding fields of the parameter, by [moving the vob](../spacer.md#viewport-controls) in spacer.
+You can change them either directly by entering numerical values in the corresponding fields of the parameter, by [moving the vob](../spacer.md#viewport-controls) in spacer.

 ### `vobName` {: .sp-string}
 An identifier of a zCVob shown in the editor and sometimes used in scripts.
 The name can be left blank.